loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/ElementProperties.rst

 .. java:method:: public static ElementProperty hasAggregatedTextEqualTo(String txt)
    :outertype: ElementProperties

-   When aggregating all the text under this element, it equals to the given parameter (ignoring case)
+   When aggregating all the text under this element, it equals to the given parameter.
+This condition is not case sensitive.

    :param txt: the aggregated, case insensitive, text inside the element
    :return: An element property that can be applied with Path::that